 Due to the soft nature of social engineering attacks, most victims don’t know they’ve been hacked and it may take months to identify a security breach.
 However, in case you suspect that you’ve been a victim of social engineering, the first thing is to do a password workaround.

-Create new strong password for all your accounts.
+Create a new strong password for all your accounts.
 Ensure that your new password cannot be linked to you or your family because the attackers probably know way too much about you and your family.
 Secondly, contact your bank, and carefully review your financial statements.
 Lastly, consider reporting the incident to law enforcement agencies to avoid liability in cases of identity theft and impersonation in criminal activities.

-In conclusion, Social engineering attacks are old age con game that get better and smarter with time.
+In conclusion, Social engineering attacks are old age con game that gets better and smarter with time.
 Hacker will continually use them so long they continue to yield handsome returns year in year out.
 Preventing Social engineering attacks require knowing when and who to trust on the web.
 Critically analyze each and every situation before giving out any incriminating information.
 More importantly, avoid being greedy on the web.
 Always think twice when the deal is too good!